ljishen/SmartNIC-WU/benchmarks/ad-hoc/iperf3/README.md

-These scripts are for testing throughput between two r7525 nodes from CloudLab using the BlueField-2 network cards.
+These scripts are for testing throughput (client sends, server receives) between two r7525 nodes from CloudLab using the BlueField-2 network cards.
 The BlueField-2 card is installed on NUMA node 1 of the host (two NUMA nodes 0 and 1).

 For the test between two hosts, we need to first configure the IRQ affinity for the network adapter using the `set_irq_affinity_bynode.sh` script from the repository [Mellanox/mlnx-tools](https://github.com/Mellanox/mlnx-tools), then enable the jumbo frame on the corresponding network interface.